tetz-m/scraping_app/README.md

 - Mechanize : Mechanize is a gem for scraping.

-- Bootstrap 4 :Bootstrap is a design template.
+- Bootstrap 4 : Bootstrap is a design template.

 ## Usage
 1.Install rails and Mechanize and bundle install.